WiIIson/EMGFlow-Python-Package/docs/reference/extract-features.md

-# `ExtractFeatures` Module Documentation
+# `extract_features` Module Documentation

-This module takes preprocessed data, and extracts features from the sEMG signal that capture information in both time and frequency domains.
-The main function to do this is `ExtractFeatures`.
+These functions extract features from the sEMG signal, capturing information in both time and frequency domains.
+The main function to do this is `extract_features`.
 Within this call, individual features are calculated by their own functions, allowing them to be incorporated into your own workflow.

 ## Module Structure